theiconic/php-ga-measurement-protocol/README.md

     ->setAsyncRequest(true)
     ->sendPageview();
 ```
 This means that we are sending the request and not waiting for a response.
-The AnalyticsResponse object that you will get back has NULL for HTTP status code.
+The AnalyticsResponseInterface object that you will get back has NULL for HTTP status code.
 ### Order Tracking with simple E-commerce
 ```php
 use TheIconic\Tracking\GoogleAnalytics\Analytics;